sukykaur/AzureGDPR/DWoverview.md

 Azure Active Directory enables administrators to search for user data, and then edit data associated with the user account.

+**SQL Data Warehouse**: [SQL Data Warehouse](https://docs.microsoft.com/en-us/azure/sql-data-warehouse/sql-data-warehouse-overview-what-is) is an Enterprise Data Warehouse (EDW) that leverages Massively Parallel Processing (MPP) to quickly run complex queries across petabytes of data.
+Import big data into SQL Data Warehouse with simple PolyBase T-SQL queries and use the power of MPP to run high-performance analytics.

 Using SQL queries, Microsoft customers can correct inaccurate or incomplete data hosted in Azure SQL Database.

 ### Manage